djordjezikelic/djordjezikelic.github.io/_pages/about.md

 * <span style="color:grey">December 2025</span>\.
 I gave an invited talk on "Neural Stochastic Control and Verification with Supermartingale Certificates" at the [QuantFormal](https://quantformal-2025.vercel.app/) workshop at [FSTTCS 2025](https://www.fsttcs.org.in/2025/) in Goa, India.
 Thank you for the invitation, I very much enjoyed the conference and many insightful discussions.

 * <span style="color:grey">October 2025</span>\.
 We will organise the second **Singapore Programming Languages Summit** on November 24, to be held at SMU.
 If you are a PL researcher based in Singapore (or will be visiting Singapore at the time), please consider participating and also presenting your work at the summit!
 More details [here](https://sg-pl-summit.github.io/).

-* <span style="color:grey">October 2025</span>\.
-We will organise the inaugural **Workshop on Post-AI Formal Methods (P-AI-FM)** on January 26, co-located with AAAI 2026 in Singapore.
-We look forward to receiving your work and seeing you at the workshop!
-More details at the workshop [website](https://www.p-ai-fm.com/).

-* <span style="color:grey">October 2025</span>\.
-[PolyQEnt: A Polynomial Quantified Entailment Solver](https://arxiv.org/abs/2408.03796) has received a **Distinguished Tool Paper award** at [ATVA 2025](https://conf.researchr.org/home/atva-2025).

-* <span style="color:grey">October 2025</span>\.
-[Synthesizing Efficient and Permissive Programmatic Runtime Shields for Neural Policies](https://arxiv.org/abs/2410.05641) accepted at [TOSEM](https://dl.acm.org/journal/tosem).

-* <span style="color:grey">October 2025</span>\.
-I was awarded the Ministry of Education (MOE) Tier 1b grant for the project "Relational Verification of Probabilistic Models and Programs".
-I have **multiple openings** for motivated PhD students and interns.
-Reach out if interested and see [here](https://djordjezikelic.github.io/openings/) for more details.